Thorium-Sim/classic.thoriumsim.com/src/pages/docs/dmx_config.md

 - Feel free to create multiple DMX Configs and change them mid-flight using the lighting core or a macro to change the mood at certain times during the mission.

+- Use Triggers to have your passive lights automatically respond to things that happen with the active lights.
+For example, you could have strobe lights that only turn on when the "shake" effect is active by creating a trigger that turns them on when the "Lighting: Shake Lights" macro is run and turns them off when the "Lighting: Set Effect" macro sets the lights to anything other than shake.

 ## Troubleshooting

 Are your lights not working?
 Try these tips: